dell-esg/openshift-bare-metal/README.md

 - Enable PXE for addon NIC port 1
 - Setup boot order: 1) BOSS cards 2) NIC

+Please note that this will cause the servers to reboot.

-To do a one time boot from NIC:
+Once you are ready to provision the OS, you can do a one time PXE bootb:

 `$ ansible-playbook -i inventory.yaml one_time_boot_nic.yaml`